 Bring an easy-going summer vibe to your front porch with this DIY Boho bleach denim pillow!
 The bleached designs and fluffy cotton fringe remind me of music festivals and laid back days at the beach.
+I would love to have this theme as a Custom Photo Body Pillow.
+I think this would be amazing.

 This post originally appeared on Bombshell Bling.